Metta Wisdom Way

 - This program is intended for people with some basic experience in Dharma learning and practice

-- 2 years of regular insight/vipassana meditation practice
+- Two years of regular insight meditation practice

 Registrations